uisautomation/media-webapp/doc/gettingstarted.rst

 Set up cloud integrations
 `````````````````````````

-Visit the following cloud tool sites, sign in with Bitbucket and add your new
+Visit the following cloud tool sites, sign in with GitHub and add your new
 fork:

 1. Add your repository to `Coveralls <https://coveralls.io/>`_ and make a note
    of the repository token which is generated.
-2. Add your repository to  `CircleCI <https://circleci.com/>`_ and configure the
+2. Add your repository to  `CircleCI <https://circleci.com/>`_.
+Make sure to
-   environment variable ``COVERALLS_REPO_TOKEN`` with the coveralls repository
+   configure the environment variable ``COVERALLS_REPO_TOKEN`` with the
-   token noted earlier.
+   coveralls repository token noted earlier.

 Clone the repository locally
 ````````````````````````````